Like ancient Eastern and Western academies, the Seventh Academy offers tools for self-awareness and culture transformation.

-Along the path of your life, you may need to cross a river.
-If you already have a raft, that's great.
-If you don't, you locate or build one.
-Either way, the raft is just a tool along the path.
-Whatever type of raft gets you across that river at that particular place is the right tool for you at that time.
+Along the path of life, we may need to cross a river.
+If we already have a raft, that's great.
+If we don't, we find one.
+Either way, the raft is just a tool.
+Whatever type of raft gets us across that river at that particular place is the right tool for us at that time.

 Each raft is important only as long as it is useful.
-Once you cross the river, the Buddha advised, you can put down the raft.
-You don't need to carry it or drag it across dry land.
-If and when you come to another river, you will find or build another raft suited to that river.
+Once we cross the river, the Buddha advised, we can put down the raft.
+We don't need to carry it along with us.
+If and when we come to another river, we will find another raft suited to that river.

-Similarly, Academy seminars offer methods for looking at the world and examining what we find there.
-Once these tools have been mastered, they can be applied to any subject or endeavor.
+Similarly, Academy seminars offer methods for looking at the world and examining what we find here.
+Once these tools have been mastered, they can be applied to any endeavor.

 Report errors and send feedback about this site to: firstname.lastname@example.org.
 Thank you.